SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Pro Tip: If you want to control your home security system with nothing but your voice, check out my roundup of the best home security systems that work with Alexa.
 Or, if you prefer Google, take a look at my favorite home security systems for Google Home.

 Why did I pick Vivint for rural customers with large homes?
-Two reasons.
+Two key reasons.
 The first is that Vivnt is one of the best all-cellular services out there, meaning that if you live in an area where your internet connection is spotty, you won’t ever lose connection or protection.

 The second is their robust outdoor security cameras.
 Not only can they withstand whatever Mother Nature throws their way, but they also have an active deterrence system that uses lights and sounds to scare off would-be intruders.
 And let me tell you, that deterrence works.
 When I was testing Vivnt’s cameras, I was surprised by just how loud they were.
 The Vivint doorbell camera I tested had a 180-degree field of view as well.
 While my yard isn’t acres and acres large, I can imagine these features would really come in handy if it were.